nballener/nballener.github.io/_drafts/function-guards-in-perl.md

 programming language.
 Some times in the same programming language more than once!

 Then further along your studies or experiences, you learn how do to other things like, if conditionals, loops and functions.
+You may even learn how to program using OOP or Functionally

 # Story behind
 # Background about guards in coding